speedcontrol/nodecg-speedcontrol/READMES/SpeedcontrolConfiguration.md

 "defaultGame": This is used if the twitch game name isn't found on speedrun.com.
 It's important you always use a directory game on twitch - Retro is a good catch all.

 "defaultScheduleURL": This will fill in the URL box in the "Horaro Schedule Import" panel with whatever schedule URL you set this too; you are usually only using one schedule for each marathon so having it pre-filled can be useful.

+"ignoreGamesWhileImportingSchedule": This should be an array of strings of any game names on your schedule you do not want while importing.
+For example, if you have any setup buffers in your schedule, which has no reason to be shown on the layouts.
+This does partial matches; "Setup Block" will be matched by "Setup".